Welcome to Madrone Ridge, a unique and intriguing opportunity in Ashland, Oregon. Here, the Cascade Mountain Range and…

 Continuing through the dining room and further into the house, a wall of windows wraps around a second free-standing staircase featuring two exquisitely carved salmon, and leads to the open, airy center of the home, the kitchen.
 Beautiful curved granite provides ample counter space and home to top-of-the-line stainless steel appliances.
 The floor transitions to warm earth-tone travertine featuring pewter inserts embossed with a spiral design, also found on the pewter drawer pulls.
 Natural manzanita tree trunks support a large kidney-shaped center island with seating for four.
 The earthy rose and red tones of this welcoming space are complemented by the blue of the sky and the ever-green of the trees that seem to enter through the abundance of windows.
 A breakfast bar with seating for four extends part-way into the space, creating a small divider between the kitchen and a relaxed open living space that enjoys five custom skylights, sculptural windows, and two sets of glass double doors that open to the stone patio.
-A flat-screen TV hides in the wall of the basement below and slides up to this friendly space for viewing.

 From here you notice a remarkable quality of the home: every direction provides an awe-inspiring vista, to the natural environs and endless view, but also to the beauty of the home itself.
 You can see deep into the house from almost any point and enjoy the extraordinary appointments and artwork in the foreground, mid-ground, and distant background.
 It is perfectly cinematic.
 The sensation is expansive, without being overwhelming, like wandering through a magical wood or the narrow, promising streets of that white-washed Greek isle.